Polls put Scottish unionists a nose ahead as vote approaches

 The polls showing a swing in support to the nationalists sowed fear in the British ruling elite: Cameron rushed to Edinburgh on Wednesday where he begged Scots not to break his heart by destroying the United Kingdom's "family of nations".

-In a hurried attempt to win back support for the union, the Labour Party sent dozens of lawmakers to Scotland, where it is the only political force that rivals the Scottish nationalists.
+In a hurried attempt to win back support for the union, the Labour Party sent dozens of MPs to Scotland, where it is the only political force that rivals the Scottish nationalists.

 YouGov credited former Labour Prime Minister Gordon Brown, a Scot who is the only British politician that Salmond is said to fear, with winning back support for the union.